StackmateNetwork/stackmate-core/resources/docs/api.md

 [fingerprint/hardened_path]key/unhardened_path
 ```

-Making the format for a deposit descriptor as
+Making the extended key format in a deposit descriptor as

 ```
 [fingerprint/purpose'/network'/account']key/0/*
 ```

-And the format for a change descriptor as (done internally)
+And the format in a change descriptor as (done internally)

 ```
 [fingerprint/purpose'/network'/account']key/1/*